Skip to main content

 • There are some remaining safety and ship design issues that need to be tackled.
 This includes solution for venting during the bunker and ventilation during operations on board.

 • More real-life experience is needed with application of methanol in operational circumstances for different vessel types.
-Therefore, pilot projects are needed.
+Therefore, more pilot projects are needed.

 • There are still uncertainties concerning the availability and pricing of sustainable methanol.
 Additional research is needed in setting up different supply chains.
 Because policies and legislation are very important in the steps towards implementation, results will be discussed with policy makers.